MotoGP Raceweek: Spanish riders dominant at Le Mans – French Grand Prix in numbers

 20 - Frenchman Fabio Quartararo secured his first pole position in the recent Spanish GP, aged 20 years and 14 days, becoming the youngest rider to claim a MotoGP pole.
 That surpassed Marquez's record set at the Grand Prix of the Americas in 2013 (20 years and 62 days).

-47 - Marquez has 46 wins in his MotoGP career and is just one win away from equalling Lorenzo for the most victories by a Spanish rider in the top category.
+47 - Marquez has 46 wins in his MotoGP career and is just one win away from equaling Lorenzo for the most victories by a Spanish rider in the top category.

 67 - The 67 points picked up by Dovizioso so far this season is his best haul at this stage of the campaign in his MotoGP career.